nipy/nibabel/doc/source/dicom/dicom_intro.rst

 Here is the start of the relevant section from PS 3.5:

 .. admonition:: 7.8.1 PRIVATE DATA ELEMENT TAGS
+    :class: admonition-quote

     It is possible that multiple implementers may define Private Elements with the same (odd) group number.
 To avoid conflicts, Private Elements shall be assigned Private Data Element Tags according to the following rules.

     a) Private Creator Data Elements numbered (gggg,0010-00FF) (gggg is odd) shall be used to reserve a block of Elements with Group Number gggg for use by an individual implementer.
 The implementer shall insert an identification code in the first unused (unassigned) Element in this series to reserve a block of Private Elements.
 The VR of the private identification code shall be LO (Long String) and the VM shall be equal to 1.

     b) Private Creator Data Element (gggg,0010), is a Type 1 Data Element that identifies the implementer reserving element (gggg,1000-10FF), Private Creator Data Element (gggg,0011) identifies the implementer reserving elements (gggg,1100-11FF), and so on, until Private Creator Data Element (gggg,00FF) identifies the implementer reserving elements (gggg,FF00- FFFF).

     c) Encoders of Private Data Elements shall be able to dynamically assign private data to any available (unreserved) block(s) within the Private group, and specify this assignment through the blocks corresponding Private Creator Data Element(s).
 Decoders of Private Data shall be able to accept reserved blocks with a given Private Creator identification code at any position within the Private group specified by the blocks corresponding Private Creator Data Element.

 Value Representation
 --------------------